developerhelperhub/spring-boot2-oauth2-clients-users-from-db/README.md

 # Spring Boot 2.2.5 Oauth2 Authorization Server and Resource Server

-This repository contains the Oauth2 authorization server and resource server implementation with JWT token store.
-This example is continuation of the [Oauth2 Autherization Server and Client Application](https://github.com/developerhelperhub/spring-boot2-oauth2-server-grant-password-refresh-token/) example.
+This repository contains the Oauth2 authorization server and resource server implementation.
+This example is continuation of the [Oauth2 Autherization Server and Client Application](https://github.com/developerhelperhub/spring-boot2-authorization-and-resource-servers/) example.
 I would suggest, please look previous implementation before looking this source code.
-In the previous example, I used same authentication server as resource.
-In this example we have separate resource server.
-Whenever we have authentication server and resoruces server are different, we need to use central token management.
-Currently I am using the JWT token store and pervious example we used in memory token store. sprint boot provides default in memory token store.
+In the previous example, I used same authentication server as resource, but users and clients information are stored in memory.
+In this example, I am using to load users and clients from database.
+I am using mongoDB database to store information in application.

 This repository contains four maven project.
 * my-cloud-service: Its main module, it contains the dependecy management of our application.